 A sponsor is someone from your new unit who is assigned to assist you in settling into your new location.
 You must request a sponsor through your unit.
 You can learn more about the sponsorship program and how to apply through your Relocation Assistance Program or the Army Community Service at your new installation.

-Your Service will appoint your sponsor in writing.
+Your gaining unit will appoint your sponsor in writing.
 He/she will be the same or close to your rank and the same marital status, if at all possible.
 This person will be knowledgeable about the local community and the installation; available to assist you and your family for at least two weeks post arrival, and be someone who is positive and outgoing.

 A sponsor's duties include: